The Challenge

 - The Bernard Sunley Foundation

-Your help in supporting our work will make a real difference and ensure that St Peter’s church remains a vital part of the local community for the next millennium.
+The work continues to raise funds for Phase 2.
+Your help in supporting that work will make a real difference and ensure that St Peter’s church remains a vital part of the local community for the next millennium.

 Fundraising, payments and donations will be processed and administered by the National Funding Scheme (Charity No: 1149800), operating as DONATE.
 Texts will be charged at your standard network rate.
 For Terms & Conditions, see easydonate.org